sksq96/pytorch-summary/README.md

 ## Keras style `model.summary()` in PyTorch
 [![PyPI version](https://badge.fury.io/py/torchsummary.svg)](https://badge.fury.io/py/torchsummary)

 Keras has a neat API to view the visualization of the model which is very helpful while debugging your network.
 Here is a barebone code to try and mimic the same in PyTorch.
-The aim is to provide information complementary to, what is not provided by `print(your_model)` in PyTorch.
+The aim is to provide information complementary to, what is not provided by `print(your_model)` in PyTorch. (**New functionality**) The main function `summary` (`from torchsummary import summary`) can also be used to infer the output shape of a pytorch model.
+Thus, it provides a way to build pytorch model that supports any input shape like in Keras (see an [example](#scalable) below).

 ### Usage